andreRBarata/Eel/docs/InterimReport/InterimReport.md

 ### Mocha

+Mocha is a simple and fast testing framework for NodeJS, that allows for unit and integration testing.#TODO

 ### HighlandJS

 ### AngularJS

 ## Other Relevant Research Done

 ## Resultant Findings and Requirements

+As a result of my research I have come to decide on the technologies to use on this project #TODO

 ## Bibliography

 # Description of Solution